-It’s fascinating that something so beautiful can also be so draining, physically, emotionally and nutritionally.
-I find that breastfeeding is a beautiful emotional time of connection but I also often feel physically and emotionally drained.
+It’s fascinating that something so beautiful can also be so draining—physically, emotionally, and nutritionally.
+I find that breastfeeding is a beautiful, emotional time of connection but I also often feel depleted.

 I’ve wanted to give up breastfeeding SO often, especially the first week when both Remington and I had no clue what we were doing and I was in excruciating pain and then again at 2 1/2 months—my body is so swollen and I have had a huge overproduction problem (a blessing but also extremely painful ALL day and night).
 But I know this is such a SHORT phase of life and in the big picture, these few months will pass by quickly.

-When you are breast-feeding you actually need MORE calories and nutrients than when you are pregnant, but it’s crazy to me that the medical community and society in general doesn’t provide new moms with much support or information when it comes to this beautiful yet draining phase of life.
-We put so much emphasis on pregnancy, but then postpartum, we just send women on their merry way.
+Breastfeeding women need more calories and nutrients than pregnant women, but it’s crazy to me that in general, we don’t provide new moms with much support or information when it comes to this postpartum seasons.
+We put so much emphasis on pregnancy, but then postpartum, we just send women on their way.
 I think so many problems we have today could be avoided if we supported women more in this postpartum phase!

 DHA & Quality Fats

 One key ingredient in breastmilk is a brain-boosting fat called DHA (docosahexaenoic acid), an omega-3 fatty acid.
 DHA is a key brain development nutrient essential for the growth, development, and maintenance of brain tissue, visual development, and structural development of the heart.

 Dietary sources of DHA nutrient-dense foods include: cod liver oil, salmon, tuna, mackerel, sardines, organ meats, egg yolks, and algae.